0hhh/Predicting-Mobile-Application-Success/README.md

 v.
 Installs: Number of user installs vi.
 Type: Paid or Free vii.
 Price: Price of the app viii.
-Content Rating: Age group the app is targeted at - Children / Mature 21+ / \

-Adult ix.
-Genres: multiple genres (For eg, a game can belong to Music, Game, Family genres. x.
+Content Rating: Age group the app is targeted at - Children / Mature 21+ /Adult ix.
+Genres: multiple genres (For eg, a game can belong to Music, Game, Family genres. )
+x.
 Last Updated: Date when the app was last updated xi.
 Current Ver: Current version of the app available on Play Store xii.
-Android Ver: Min required Android version
-Dependent variable: user rating of the app
+Android Ver: Min required Android version Dependent variable: user rating of the app